All Episodes

 Go ahead.

-But I would say that the good news is that I think the House Republicans are maybe a little bit more precise with their aim and they're clearly diligent and persistent in their efforts.
+But I would say that the good news is that I think the House Republicans are maybe a little bit more precise with their aim, and they're clearly diligent and persistent in their efforts.

 And that's one of the reasons why I think we should be, I think, encouraged.

-I know people get so tired of hearing more Hunter Biden news and they want to know but when will anyone be arrested?
+I know people get so tired of hearing more Hunter Biden news and they want to know, but when will anyone be arrested?

 I mean, everyone knows this is how you do business with the Biden.

-Quick break more with Peter Schweitzer and Eric Eggers there with the Government Accountability Institute.
+Quick break more with Peter Schweitzer and Eric Eggers.

-Uh more of their take on the other side, 800-941 Sean when we get to your calls as we continue.
+Sean, when we get to your calls as we continue.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

-All right, we continue now with the government accountability institute's Peter Schweitzer and Eric Eggers are with us.
+All right, we continue now with the Government Accountability Institute's Peter Schweitzer and Eric Eggers are with us.

 People now don't believe there's equal justice.

-One by the House Judiciary Committee, and that's by Jim Jordan, looking into whether the DOJ has been weaponized and the FBI has been politicized.
+Now, what's interesting about the timing of all of this is we have two ongoing House investigations, one by the House Judiciary Committee, and that's by Jim Jordan, looking into whether the DOJ has been weaponized and the FBI has been politicized.

 I do believe that the Republican effort now moving forward to defund the FBI is a real effort.

-And I think there's got to be a top-to-bottom analysis of of what the hell is going on there, considering they have put their cinder blocks on the scales of not one, not two, but now it's looking like even three uh presidential elections.
+And I think there's got to be a top-to-bottom analysis of what the hell is going on there, considering they have put their cinder blocks on the scales of not one, not two, but now it's looking like even three presidential elections.

-Yeah, uh, no, Sean, you're you're absolutely right.
+Yeah, no, Sean, you're absolutely right.

-Um, he was completely out of line.
+He was completely out of line.

 That's not the role of an FBI director.